LegacyLands/legacy-lands-library/mongodb/README.md

                         Filters.eq("name", "Alice"), // name eq
                         Filters.gt("age", 35) // age > 35, it's time to lay off employees lol
                 ))

-                .iterator(); // get iterator
+                // It should be noted that iterators are not thread-safe .iterator(); // get iterator

         // just print